verkrst/your-tarot-reader/README.md

 ## Reproducibility

-- Pinned dependencies in `requirements.txt`.
-- Deterministic draws when a seed is set (daily or custom).
-- Unit tests runnable via `pytest` and enforced by CI.
+This project is designed to be reproducible: dependencies are pinned in `requirements.txt`, card draws are deterministic whenever a seed is set (daily or custom), and a unit test suite runs with `pytest` and is enforced by CI to keep behavior consistent across environments.

 ---